raddevus/NlSysInfo/README.md

 To run the tests, just use : `$ dotnet test`<br/>
 If you want to run a specific test use : `$ dotnet test --filter DbTest.<name-of-test>`

+### Get All The Environment Vars As JSON
+Run the following from the NlSysInfo.Tests project folder:<br>
+`dotnet test --filter EnvironmentServiceTest.GetAllEnvVarsTest`

+That will return all of the Environment Vars in a JSON array with name / value pairs.

 ## Using NlSysInfo With DiscoProcs
 If you're using this DLL with DiscoProcs then you will need to :
 1) get the DiscoProcs source (repo link above)